torchstack-ai/cancer-biomarker-discovery/README.md

 # Cancer Biomarker Discovery Platform

 ## Overview
+This repository contains an example analysis of multiple scRNA-Seq datasets to identify cancer biomarkers, infer mechanistic relationships, and develop a platform that could lead to prognostic evaluation.
+The client was a startup company we worked with that ended up raising a seed round.

-Our bioinformatics pipeline analyzes single-cell RNA sequencing (scRNA-seq) data to identify therapeutic targets and biomarkers in cancer treatment.
+This bioinformatics pipeline analyzes single-cell RNA sequencing (scRNA-seq) data to identify therapeutic targets and biomarkers in cancer treatment.
 We specialize in characterizing tumor heterogeneity and treatment response patterns at single-cell resolution.

-This repository contains an example analysis from a startup company we worked with that ended up raising a seed round.

-## Key Features
+## Research Objectives and Pipeline Description

 ### 🔬 Advanced Analytics
 - **Single-cell Resolution**: Map gene expression patterns in individual cells